-The School of Music in the Herberger Institute for Design and the Arts at Arizona State University, Tempe campus, seeks an instructor of musicology for a one-year, full-time, benefits eligible position for the 2017-18 academic year.
+The School of Music in the Herberger Institute for Design and the Arts at Arizona State University, Tempe campus, seeks an instructor of musicology for a one-year, full-time, benefits eligible position for the 2019-20 academic year only to replace a faculty member on research leave.

 The successful candidate is expected to teach undergraduate and graduate courses in musicology in the instructor’s area of specialization depending on departmental needs.
 Our undergraduate and graduate curricula allow for a range of teaching interests.